MarcusWolschon/osmeditor4android/markdown/de/Introduction.md

 #### Auswählen / Abwählen

 Touch an object to select and highlight it, a second touch on the same object opens the tag editor on the element.
 Touching the screen in an empty region will de-select.
 If you have selected an object and you need to select something else, simply touch the object in question, there is no need to de-select first.
-A double tap on an object will start [Multi-Select mode](Multi-Select.html).
+A double tap on an object will start [Multiselect mode](Multiselect.md).

 #### Einen neuen Knoten oder Weg erstellen